quanguo2088/Approaching-single-molecule-data-readout-for-DNA-Storage/README.md

 ## Note

-The encoding method used in this work is LDPC (22680, 7560).
-For further details on the parameters, please refer to the work by Chen et al., Encoder implementation with FPGA for non-binary LDPC codes.
+For detailed information on coding procedures, please refer to the work by Chen et al., Encoder implementation with FPGA for non-binary LDPC codes.

 ## References